 There are various forex order types used in forex trading.
 There are Market Execution Orders used by traders to open new trades and there are Pending Orders that are used to open pending market orders that are executed when the price reaches a predetermined price level either above the current market price or below the current market price.

-At the foundation of successful trading is making use of the correct order for its correct purpose.
-The most important things to remember about is this: Always understand the orders you place.
-Never place an one which you are not entirely knowledgeable about.
-Given below are the some basic definitions of the commonly used types are:
+There are different types of forex orders which a forex trader can use to trade in Forex and at the foundation of successful forex trading is making use of the correct forex trading order for its correct purpose.
+The most important things to remember about is this: Always understand the forex orders you place.
+Never place a forex order which you are not entirely knowledgeable about.
+Given below are the some basic definitions of the commonly used types of forex trading orders:

-These are also known as pending orders.
+These entry orders are also known as pending orders.

 An order to buy or sell at a certain limit.

-- Buy Limit
+- Buy Limit Order

 Specifies to buy at a level below the current market price

-- Sell Limit
+- Sell Limit Order

 Specifies to sell at a level above the current market price

-- Buy Stop
+- Buy Stop Order

 Specifies to buy at a level above the current market price.

-- Sell Stop
+- Sell Stop Order